| |

 before, the line struggle in one country necessarily is bound up

+with and influences developments in others.
 A General Staff of the world revolution will have to take

 into account the extreme complexities of the revolutionary process.